-One of the great curses of the magic history researcher is the plethora of performers titling themselves “The Wizard of the North/South/West”, and though I have found none of the “East” it would come as no surprise.
-Alongside the magicians calling themselves Signor Blitz, these pests obfuscate and frustrate.
+One of the great curses of the magic history researcher is the plethora of performers titling themselves “The Wizard of the North/ South/ East/ West” and some of them all four.
+The more ambitious wizards were “The Wizard of the World”.

 Many of these would be rank amateurs or performers who stuck their heads up in front of an audience on few occasions.
 Other more professional artists, such as Monsieur Du Pree or John Henry Anderson, may have had a valid claim on the title.